dojo/docs/quickstart/ajax.rst

 xhrDelete will create an Ajax request using the HTTP DELETE method, which is commonly used to signal to a service to delete a resource at a URI.
 Data returned is done via the form of a callback.
 The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.

-For complete details and examples, see the `dojo.xhrDelete documentation <dojo/xhrDelete>`_.
+For complete details and examples, see the :ref:`dojo.xhrDelete documentation <dojo/xhrDelete>`.